italia/eudi-wallet-it-docs/docs/en/onboarding-processes.rst

 - The subscription of an Authentic Source to PDND and the publication of its e-Service.
 - The qualified status of a Qualified Trust Service Provider, for a QEAA Provider and a PuB-EAA Provider.
 - The certification of a Wallet Solution.
-- The availability of the applicable Rulebook, for a Credential Type Registration.
+- The definition and the availability of the applicable Attestation Rulebook, for a Credential Type Registration.
+The Rulebook is an input of the Onboarding System and its definition is not a process of it.
 - The identity proofing and the eligibility and compliance verification, described in :ref:`onboarding-system:Eligibility and Compliance Preconditions`, that precede every registration.

 The diagram below shows the activations between the various processes.